-Responsible New York University
+Responsible New York University UOG:

 The Listening to the City II Program is a public interactive forum held on July 20 and 22, 2002 at the Jacob Javits Convention Center in New York City.
-To ensure the broadest participation possible special efforts will be made to reach out to all of the various stakeholders and communities that were commuters from the five boroughs, as well as suburban New York and New Jersey.
+To ensure the broadest participation possible special efforts will be made to reach out to all of the various stakeholders and communities that were workers, business and property owners, citizens and civic leaders, and commuters from the five boroughs, as well as suburban New York and New Jersey.
 They will reflect considerable age, income, ethnic, racial, geographic, and gender diversity as well.

 Location affected by the World Trade Center attacks.
-Participants represent residents

-Description: and workers, survivors and families of victims, emergency and rescue workers, business and property owners, citizens and civic leaders, and
+Participants represent residents Description: and workers, survivors and families of victims, emergency and rescue